AmjedZ/kata-Amjed-Zekri/README.md

 # kata-Amjed-Zekri
-An example of Banking data analysis
+An example of Customer Data Analysis